almosttrivial/almosttrivial.github.io/_posts/2020-06-16-Nilpotency-Of-Lie-Algebras.md

 \\(\textbf{Proof}\\) As \\(\mathfrak{g}\\) is nilpotent, suppose it is of nilpotent degree \\(k\\).
 Then for each \\(x,y\in\mathfrak{g}\\) one has \\(\text{ad}^{k - 1}(x)(y) \in L^{k} = \\{0\\}\\), which proves the result. \\(\Box\\)

 Interestingly, the converse is also true!
 This is the content of [Engel's Theorem](https://almosttrivial.github.io/posts/EngelLieCartan/).
 This result is particularly interesting because these are two seemingly different notions of nilpotency.
-On the other side you have nilpotency for an abstract Lie algebra as defined here on the \\textbf{entire structure}, while the other form of nilpotency is something defined for \\(\textbf{each element (operator)}\\).
+On the other side you have nilpotency for an abstract Lie algebra as defined here on the \\(\textbf{entire structure}\\), while the other form of nilpotency is something defined for \\(\textbf{each element (operator)}\\).

 Allow me to preface [the proof](https://almosttrivial.github.io/posts/EngelLieCartan/) of Engel's theorem by proving a lemma that is interesting on its own right, but is used in the proof.